vegardit/docker-graalvm-maven/README.md

 ## <a name="what-is-it"></a>What is it?

-Opinionated docker image based on the [Debian](https://www.debian.org/) docker image [`debian:stable-slim`](https://hub.docker.com/_/debian?tab=tags&name=stable-slim) to build native Linux binaries from Java [Maven](http://maven.apache.org/) projects using [GraalVM](https://www.graalvm.org/) [native-image](https://www.graalvm.org/reference-manual/native-image/) feature.
+Opinionated docker image based on the [Debian](https://www.debian.org/) docker image [`debian:stable-slim`](https://hub.docker.com/_/debian?tab=tags&name=stable-slim) to build native Linux binaries from Java [Maven](http://maven.apache.org/) projects using [GraalVM CE](https://www.graalvm.org/) [native-image](https://www.graalvm.org/reference-manual/native-image/) feature.

 It is automatically built **twice per week** to include the latest updates and security fixes.